We may earn income from links in this post. Please read this Disclosure for details.

 Zuisen Distillery: The Zuisen Distillery is a short walk from Shuri Monorail Station but with all the narrow, winding streets, is not the easiest place to find.
 You can always do what I did.

 I took a taxi to the distillery and then took the Monorail back.
-There are helpful maps posted at every street corner so it’s easy to explore the neighbourhood once you’re done the distillery tour.
+There are helpful maps posted at every street corner.
+So it’s easy to explore the neighbourhood once you’re done the distillery tour.
 See below for instructions in Japanese to give to your taxi driver to get to Zuisen Distillery.

 Holland America: Another top cruise for foodies is Holland America’s 7-Day Cruise of Canada & New England.